 - 5. Part 1 provides information needed to understand if, when, and how development contributions will apply to developments.
 It also explains peoples' rights and the steps required to properly operate the Policy.

 - 6. The key sections of Part 1 are:

 - The charges.

 - Liability for development contributions.

 - When development contributions are levied.

 - Determining infrastructure impact.

-- Review rights.
+- · Review rights.

 - Other operational matters.

-- Summary of financial contributions under the District Plan.
+- Summary of financial contributions.

 - Definitions.

-Part 2: Policy details
+Part 2: Background and supporting information